Dear Hamilton Beach,

 - Both plates contain two Kellogg’s Brown Sugar & Cinnamon Pop-Tarts.

 - Both were prepared on your toaster setting #2.

-Thus, despite the uniformity in preparer, ingredients and cooking method, the two end results (charred versus barely warmed) are vastly different.
+Thus, despite the uniformity in preparer, ingredients and cooking method, the two end results (charred versus looks-like-it-just-came-out-of-the-foil-packaging) are vastly different.